-2) License non-tobacco manufacturing materials, particularly filters and filter components
+2) The federal government should license non-tobacco manufacturing materials, including cigarette filters and filter components

 The 50 illegal cigarette factories in Canada rely on a steady flow of cigarette materials to produce millions of cigarettes a day.
 Cutting such supplies will hinder or stop their production.
 By licensing non-tobacco cigarette manufacturing materials, like cigarette filter components, the government can make it more difficult to easily produce the volumes of illegal cigarettes that make their way into Canadian communities.